NateWr/social-venues-events-calendar-pro/readme.txt

 5. Find the Social Media Profiles input panel below the Venue Information panel

 == Frequently Asked Questions ==

-= The icons don't display pretty. =

-I've deliberately not included a separate stylesheet with styles for the icons.
-This will prevent another call to your server for such a tiny file.
-But if you want something a bit nicer and you don't know CSS well, add this to your theme's style.css file:

-`.svecp-icon {
-	min-width: 2.5em;
-	display: inline-block;
-	text-align: center;
-}`

 = Can I add another social network or use different icons? =